t3rohaha/softuni/08_javascript_fundamentals/README.md

 **DOM** Document object model is a programming interface that represents a web document.
 It facilitates document manipulation by programs.

 **DOM TREE** The document is represented as tree of nodes.
-Each node an be element, attribute or text.
+Each node can be element, attribute or text.

 **PARENT NODE** Element containing another element.